Great shots, crazy shorts -- Wawrinka's Roland Garros legacy

 The hullabaloo over his “lost property” park-player outfit was not lost on the new champion on Sunday as he draped the baggy shorts over the dais in front of him, placing them next to the gleaming Musketeers’ Cup.

-“I know a lot of people talk about it, and it’s quite funny that they won the French Open,” grinned Wawrinka after joining the likes of Mats Wilander and Ivan Lendl in completing the boys‘and seniors double at Roland Garros.
+“I know a lot of people talk about it, and it’s quite funny that they won the French Open,” grinned Wawrinka after joining the likes of Mats Wilander and Ivan Lendl in completing the boys’ trophy-Musketeers’ Cup double at Roland Garros.

 A few days after declaring he was going to “swim, play tennis and then sleep in them”, he announced that the star attraction of the 2015 French Open was heading for a new home.